The Paper Store (retailer): History

 In November 2024, The Paper Store opened its first store in the Chicago area, under the new brand Uncharted.
-It has since opened two more Uncharted store locations in the Chicago area, and one in Long Island.
+It has since opened five more Uncharted store locations in the Chicago area, two in New York, and two in New Jersey.

 Philanthropy

 As of 2022, The Paper Store raised over $2,000,000 for charities in its stores' communities.
 Every year, the company holds a "Gift of Giving" charity event in its brick and mortar locations and through its online retail storefront.
 The event supports local food pantries, shelters, and more.
 The Paper Store also directly supports various organizations local to their stores including local school districts and first responders.